lucentcosmos/SparkLogsAnalyzer/chapter2/batch.md

 HDFS is a file system that is meant for storing large data sets and being fault tolerant.
-This section covers how to set up HDFS locally on your machine, and run a streaming example on HDFS.
+This section covers how to set up HDFS locally on your machine, and run a batch import example on HDFS.
 In a production system, your Spark cluster should ideally be on the same machines as your Hadoop cluster to make it easy to read files.
 Note: Spark must be compiled with the same HDFS version as the one on your clusters.